jondlm/website/_posts/2014-03-18-git-cheat-sheet.md

 - `git add --all` stage all changes
 - `git commit -m "the first commit"` commit the changes
 - `git checkout master -- file.html` checkout a file from another branch
+- `git checkout HEAD -- file.html` checkout a file from HEAD

 ## Merge conflicts